 Phenotypic plasticity and social behavior

-Epigenetic information consists of stable alterations to the structure of DNA and its associated packaging proteins (chromatin).
+Epigenetic information consists of alterations to the structure of DNA and associated histone proteins.
 Epigenetic information is transmissable across cell divisions and fundamentally affects gene activity.
-We are broadly interested in how epigenetic information affects gene regulation to influence insect form and function.
+We are interested in how epigenetic information affects gene regulation to influence insect form and function.

 One research focus in this area is DNA methylation.
 The role of DNA methylation was long underappreciated in insects, in part because the genome of Drosophila

 lacks DNA methylation.
 DNA methylation varies dramatically in its levels and targets across insect taxa.
-We are interested in understanding how and why patterns of DNA methylation vary among species, how these differences influence gene regulation, and how important DNA methylation is to developmental responsiveness to environmental factors.
+We are interested in understanding how and why patterns of DNA methylation vary among species, how these differences influence gene regulation, and whether DNA methylation is important to developmental responsiveness to environmental factors.

 Supergenes and alternative phenotypes

 , two social forms exist in close proximity: one form has colonies with a single reproductive queen (monogyne) and one form has colonies with multiple reproductive queens (polygyne).
 Monogyne and polygyne fire ants are differentiated by a large inversion on chromosome 16, the "social chromosome."
 This inverted region contains hundreds of genes, but is referred to as a "supergene" because it is inherited as a single unit and does not exchange genetic material with the noninverted form of the chromosome.
 Supergenes have been implicated in the origin and maintenance of alternative phenotypes in a growing number of animal taxa.
 We are interested in understanding how chromosomal rearrangements, such as inversions, affect gene regulatory networks, and how the structure of chromatin differs between distinct forms of a supergene.

 The reproductive strategy of new fire ant queens is genetically determined.